 A complete OT analysis of a problem generally involves two parts, namely a description of the constraint ranking and a description of what outputs the grammar assigns to all of its inputs.
-While the ranking of all 322 constraints is given in Fig. 7, a description of the workings of the grammar would involve giving 161 input-output pairs, perhaps in the form of 161 perception tableaux that are analogous to tableau (2).
-And even these 161 tableaux would not suffice, because as a result of the evaluation noise of Stochastic OT it is fully possible that the same spectral mean value is sometimes perceived as /ʃ/, and sometimes as /s/.
-A full account of how the 161 spectral mean values are handled by the perception grammar therefore involves giving for each of the 161 spectral mean values the probability that it is perceived as /ʃ/ and the probability that it is perceived as /s/.
-An estimate of these is given in Fig. 8.
-This figure has been computed by running each of the 161 spectral mean values through the final perception grammar 100,000 times (with an evaluation noise of 2.0, as during learning), and noting how often the output was /[]/[]; dividing each of the 161 results by 100,000 yields an estimate of the probability that each spectral mean is classified as \iint .
-The probability of classifying it as |s| is estimated in an analogous way.
+While the ranking of all 322 constraints is given in Figure 7, a description of the workings of the grammar would involve giving 161 input-output pairs, perhaps in the form of 161 perception tableaus that are analogous to tableau (2).
+And even these 161 tableaus would not suffice, because as a result of the evaluation noise of Stochastic OT it is fully possible that the same spectral-mean value is sometimes perceived as $/ \int /$, sometimes as / s /.
+A full account of how the 161 spectral-mean values are handled by the perception grammar therefore involves giving for each of the 161 spectral-mean values the probability that it is perceived as $/ \int /$ and the probability that it is perceived as / s /.
+An estimate of these is given in Figure 8.
+This figure has been computed by running each of the 161 spectral-mean values through the final perception grammar 100,000 times (with an evaluation noise of 2.0, as during learning), and noting how often the output was $/ \int /$; dividing each of the 161 results by 100,000 yields an estimate of the probability that each spectral-mean is classified as $/ \int /$.
+The probability of classifying it as / s / is estimated in an analogous way.

-In Fig. 8 we see that the probability of perceiving $/ \int / \int x$ is greatest for those spectral values x for which the curve of x $Erb/ / \int / \int x$ is furthest below the curve x x Erb/ / x in Fig. 7.
-This is a general property of Stochastic OT: the further constraint A is ranked above constraint B, the smaller the chance that B will overcome A at evaluation time.
+In Figure 8 we see that the probability of perceiving $/\int$ is greatest for those spectral values x for which the curve of $[x \text{ Erb}]/\int$ lies farthest below the curve [x Erb]/s in Figure 7.
+This is a general property of Stochastic OT: the farther constraint A is ranked above constraint B, the smaller the chance that B will overcome A at evaluation time.